Y-Shcheholskyy/graalpy.github.io/docs/graalpy/guides/GraalPy.md

 * GraalPy Community is built on top of GraalVM Community Edition, and is fully open-source.

-To distinguish between them, GraalPy Community has the suffix `-community` in its name.
+To distinguish between them, GraalPy Community uses the suffix `-community`.

 ```bash
 # Oracle GraalPy